Paralegal Schools in Michigan

 The Ferris State University Legal Studies program focuses on building legal research and writing skills with a solid foundation of broad-based legal knowledge.
 The curriculum incorporates criminal and civil procedure, probate, estate planning, and real estate law.
 Technology, accounting, and business law courses are also incorporated into the program.
 Both Lexis-Nexis and WESTLAW software will be available to students, enabling them to hone their research techniques.
 General education courses are also required for completion of the AAS degree.
 This program has been approved by the American Bar Association.

-American Bar Association Approved Paralegal Programs in Michigan
+American Bar Association Approved Paralegal Programs in Michigan (Not-for-Profit)

 - Baker College of Auburn Hills (Auburn Hills)